 On 5th February Eskom unexpectedly lost 36% of their capacity and moved from stage 2 to stage 3 load shedding.
 With stage 2 load shedding Umbilo has lights on Thursday evenings, but with stage 3 the Umbilo area was left without lights from about 6pm to 9pm.
 Round 4 of the Moss Kolnik had to be postponed as a result of the load shedding.
 The club will purchase some emergency lighting and we appeal to members to bring an emergency lantern with them on Thursday evenings.
 We need about 8 to 10 lanterns to light the playing area.

 A full list of Durban Champions and Kwa-Zulu Natal Champions is included here.
 These pages highlight the achievements of some of those players, as well as paying tribute to a number of players I have met over the board in Durban.
 Detailed cross tables are available from 1953 for the Durban championship, and for most years for the Kwa-Zulu Natal championship.

-For previous news stories refer to my News from 2012 page, or to my News from 2011 page.
+For previous news stories refer to my News from 2014 page, which contains links to previous news stories going back to 2004 at the bottom of the page.